How is impulsivity controlled? A complete approach with exercises and practical tips

 🔸 What could I have done differently?

-Over time, you may become able to notice the triggers for your impulsive behaviors and better anticipate certain situations.
+Over time, you may become able to understand the triggers for your impulsive behaviors and better anticipate certain situations.

 Visualization Technique